 Charges to Parents

-School fees are paid by Education Authorities / Social Services / Health Departments and these cover all teaching materials, school meals etc. We do not charge parents for any part of our provision.
+School fees are paid by Local Authorities and these cover all teaching materials, school meals etc. We do not charge parents for any part of our provision.
 At times, we may ask for a contribution towards e.g. the cost of outings, residential trips etc - these contributions are voluntary and do not affect whether a pupil is able to take part.

 Website Dedication to Martine Platt